futureofcoding/futureofcoding.org/drafts/dctp.md

 Before ReactJS, if you told me I could make TodoMVC without the imperitive DOM API of adding, removing and editing nodes, I'd tell you that you were crazy.
 But then React did it.
 Describe your UI as a function and it will do the *imperitive mutation stuff under the hood.* That's the trick.
 We can't actually get rid of imperitive programming, just like we can't get rid of the fact that SVGs eventually need to pixelate to show up on the screen.
 We can just hide those details below the programmers level of abstraction.

-The Conal Elliott war cry:

-> let’s explore how to move I/O entirely out of our programming model into the implementation of a denotationally simple model for whole systems.

 ### HTTP = JQuery

-One day in the shower, I was wondering how to incorporate HTTP requests into the FRP paradigm.
+One day in the shower, I was wondering how to incorporate HTTP requests into the DCTP paradigm.
 Then it hit me.
 HTTP = JQuery.
 HTTP requests are too low level.
 They are similar to manually querying or mutating the DOM via JQuery, except it's manually querying or mutating server state.
 We need to go higher level and build a semantic model for "whole systems."

 The same is true of all imperative APIs, including databases, files, sockets, etc. It's not that we have to abandon these technologies entirely.
 But only as the _implementation_ of a denotative programming system.
-The computer's job should be to make HTTP requets for you, just like React mutates the DOM on your behalf.
+The computer's job should making HTTP requets, reading and writing to files and databases, on your behalf, just like React mutates the DOM on your behalf.

-### Performance

-It's well known that FRP has suffered space and time leaks.
-People often complain about the performance of mathematical or abstract language like Haskell.

-[asked conal for help here]

 ## Common Gotchas

+DCTP is notoriously difficult to understand.
+Even if you get most of it, you are likely not yet entirely rid of imperitive thinking habits.

 ### Thinking about DAGs